 understand diseases transmission and seasonality.

-in Atmospheric and Oceanic Sciences at UCLA.
+Pargoal worked with the Climate Change Epidemiology Lab as a MAS CSP student at SIO-UCSD.
+As an undergraduate, she majored in Atmospheric and Oceanic Sciences at UCLA.
 Her research interests are air pollution, COVID-19, environmental justice, and climate change.
 During her free time, her hobbies are yoga, traveling, reading, and baking.
+She is currently completing her MPH at Yale School of Public Health in the Environmental Health Sciences department.

 Liz received her master's and bachelor's degree in Earth Science at UCSD.
 During her time in the Benmarhnia lab, she explored the adverse effects of wildfire smoke on San Diego communities.
 Her research interests include environmental justice, environmental epidemiology, geospatial analysis, public health, and health equity.
 Currently, she works at UCSD Health as a research assistant and investigates how social determinants of health impact access to care and health outcomes across the cancer care continuum.
 In her free time, she enjoys rock climbing and being a full-time dog mom.